 Company administration in Estonia

-You will be required to pay for the legal address and contact person in Estonia if such services are provided to you.
+You will be required to pay for the legal address and contact person in Estonia on an annual basis.

 The contact person is required whenever an Estonian company is incorporated by a foreigner.